 Off-Campus Housing Affairs Office.

-The University of Washington offers student health insurance.
-Coverage begins on
+Does the University of Washington offer student health insurance?

 How do students get around the city?